erfjab/marznode/readme.md

 The `marznode` script helps manage the installation, updates and maintenance of MarzNode and its Xray core dependencies.
 This tool includes commands for installing and controlling the MarzNode service (with `custom xray version`), as well as a built-in system for checking and installing required dependencies.

+why is archive? because rate of adding Marzneshin cores was faster than my update speed.

 ## Features

 - **Install/Uninstall MarzNode**: Easily install or remove MarzNode.